Governance – Managing the Village Hall Charity

-Support from villagers
+Support from volunteers

-We will not tolerate any form of abuse, bullying, harassment, intimidation or threatening behaviour directed against the members of COM, sub-committees, paid employees or volunteers.
+We will not tolerate any form of abuse, bullying, harassment, intimidation or threatening behaviour directed against the members of COM, sub-committees, paid contractors or volunteers.
 We reserve the right to take appropriate action against anybody who demonstrates such behaviours, verbally, in writing, or on social media.
 This may include a ban on using Hall premises and refusal to engage in further discussions.
 We have a code of conduct which we abide by for all of our team and events.

 Additional policy documentation

 Our Booking Terms & Conditions of Hire, Privacy & GDPR policy, including procedures for accidents and fire, our Health and Safety Policy and our Child Protection Policy, can be found in our DropBox account – which you’re welcome to view.